Bipartisan senators reach small deal on health care

 Alexander, a Republican from Tennessee, and Murray, a Democrat from Washington, have worked for weeks on the plan, but their work became even more urgent last Thursday after Trump announced abruptly that he would cease making cost-sharing reduction subsidy payments.
 Now, however, the real work begins in convincing members of their respective parties to back any deal they have reached together.

-Democrats were briefed on the deal during lunch Tuesday.
+Democrats and Republicans were each briefed on the deal during lunch Tuesday.

 This story has been updated and will continue to update with additional developments.